TimothyElder/mise/PLAN.md

 );
 ```

 # `todo`
+- Need to reorganize how the codes appear in the drop down in the assign code dialog so that childtags appear immediately below parent in the drop down.
+- need to clean up the implementation of `extract_text_from_pdf` in `src/mise/utils/file_io.py`.
 - add PDF reading and conversion to `mise/utils/file_io.py` with function `read_pdf`
 - code_manager.py "right click" → "edit code" → dialog edit code
 - Eventually, need to get a pyinstaller instance installed.
+- For ProjectWindow, need to create functionality for deleting documents, renaming, and something else.
+- Need to get the UI options set up, including increasing font size.
+- Memoing feature, perhaps in the AnalysisWidget, and in the ProjectWidget maybe when in the document tree, a right click allows an option to open document in memo mode which allows for a two panel window where on the left is the document and on the right a text editor where you can memo.
 - For analysis widget, should include an option that automatically adds to the segment which is to say expands the text selection from the document to include more context.
 And need some function to pull up the document from a segment.